Jpease1020/UI-Testing/PITCHME.md

 Tool | Description
 ------------ | -------------
 **Selenium Webdriver** | Accepts commands via a Client API and sends them to a browser.
 Listens on port 4444 **PhantomJS** | An alternative to the above, not as widely used.
-Also provides a headless browser which can be used independently
+Also provides a headless browser which can be used independently.  *The sole current maintainer is stepping down with chrome headless coming out.*
+**Chrome Headless** | (Chrome 59)
 ---
 Tool | Description
 ------------ | -------------